Video Source Characterization Using Encoding and Encapsulation Characteristics: Proposed Method

 \subsubsection{Exact Tree Match}

-The last abstraction also takes into account the order of boxes in addition to tree topology and node labels by performing exact tree match.
+The last construction of $m$ also takes into account the order of nodes in addition to tree topology and node labels by performing exact tree match.
 Essentially, the order of boxes in MP4-like files can be captured by invoking a depth-first search (DFS) from the leftmost node of the corresponding file-metadata tree.
-To exploit this, DFS-ordered node labels obtained after removal of the leaves of a file-metadata tree are organized as a sequence and cryptographically hashed to produce a value.
+To exploit this, DFS-ordered node labels obtained from $G_r$ are organized as a sequence and cryptographically hashed to produce a value.
 Each hash value is then treated as an index to a separate metaclass.

 In all the three settings, an important concern is the comprehensive coverage of metaclasses.
 Since some of the video classes have fewer video instances than others, it is likely that during training our method will not generate descriptors for all metaclasses.
 As a result of this incomplete view, corresponding metaclasses for some video files may not be identified.
 To account for such cases, we incorporate an {\em unknown} metaclass to each clustering setting at the first level.
 Hence during testing, if a file-metadata tree cannot be structurally matched to any of the known metaclasses, it is assigned to the {\em unknown} class.